dibakarray/RepData_PeerAssessment1/PA1_template.md

 ```
 ###2.
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-**_A simple strategy would be to find out NA for an interval and replace it with the average number of steps for that interval_**
+**_A simple strategy would be to find out NA for an interval and replace it with the average number of steps for that interval.
+Code is shown under item 3._**

 ### 3.Create a new dataset that is equal to the original dataset but with the missing data filled in.